Opening for the season April 1, 2023. Spring hours: Friday-Sunday 11-3

 As the few remaining in the neighborhood, Ari, took time to walk and video the surroundings with the thought of possibly losing everything, as her voice cracked on video stating what we all felt inside, but did not want to say out loud.
 I held it all inside, as I knew this was not a moment for weakness.
 That would come much later during dinner a few days into the fight.
 We waived goodbye to Joe and Curt and were the last to leave.
 On the way out of Cressman Road it was eerie – so desolate and barren of neighbors, of life.

 The fire took out our community that night and no one was allowed up or down the mountain until Wednesday morning, September 9th.
-The ride up the four lane of the 168 on Wednesday morning opened our eyes to the devastation of what a raging fire can do.
+The ride up Highway 168 on the four lane Wednesday morning opened our eyes to the devastation of what a raging fire can do.
 Our local neighborhood store, Cressman’s, was now a skeletal depiction of the memories that made it the place to go.
 The landscape was barren of what was once a mighty sight of trees, mountain landscapes and clouds.
 What once stood as a staple of nature was replaced with smoke and smaller fires still unable to let go of the mountain.
 Evidence that fire is stronger than one can imagine.
 My story intertwines with Ari’s detailed version as we were inseparable then and still are.
 So as the story line follows in chapters so must this one.

 This is the preface to the beginning of an amazing journey we took as first responders with the training that we thought we would never use.
 We never thought our neighborhood and surrounding communities would be victims of such devastation as that caused by the Creek Fire, so read on to Ari’s story and delve into the strength, resiliency and hope within ourselves, within our neighbors and of complete strangers who came together to rebuild and hold us up until we could do it on our own.